Friday, May 16, 2014

 Original research and photography © George W. Randall.

-In 1957, shortly after acquisition, the Nature Conservancy requested a
+In 1957, shortly after acquisition, Nature Conservancy requested a

 staff member from the National Museum of Scotland to come across to